Koenkk/zigbee2mqtt/README.md

-# xiaomi-zb2mqtt
+# zigbee2mqtt
 ![Some Xiaomi sensors](xiaomi.png)

-Allows you to use your Xiaomi Zigbee sensors and switches **without** Xiaomi's gateway.
+Allows you to use your Zigbee devices **without** the vendors (Xiaomi/TRADFRI/Hue) bridge/gateway.

 It bridges the events sent from the sensors and switches to MQTT.
-You can integrate the cheap and nice Zigbee sensors and switches with whatever smart home infrastructure you are using.
+In this way you can integrate your Zigbee devices with whatever smart home infrastructure you are using.

-The [wiki](https://github.com/Koenkk/xiaomi-zb2mqtt/wiki) provides you all the information needed to get up and running!
+The [wiki](https://github.com/Koenkk/zigbee2mqtt/wiki) provides you all the information needed to get up and running!

 ### Contributors
 * [AndrewLinden](https://github.com/AndrewLinden)